fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019.

-* [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their Smilodon client app.
+* [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their [Smilodon client app](https://github.com/rowanlupton/smilodon).

 * [Quit.im](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
 It would become an AP implementation when the AP plug-in for GS is done, but it's been obsoleted by the release of PixelFed.

-* [Smilodon](https://gitlab.com/tuxcrafting/smilodon) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
+* [Smilodon](https://gitlab.com/tuxcrafting/smilodon) (server by Tuxcraft) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
 There's not much to salvage, its code is cancer."
+Sminos appears to have never got beyond the initial commits.

 ## Sources

 Aside from project homepages and issue trackers, and comments made on the fediverse, the [SocialWG has a list](https://www.w3.org/wiki/Socialwg/ActivityPub_network) of projects they hoped would implement ActivityPub and links to Issues where it's discussed.
 Also, there is an [implementation report on ActivityPub.rocks](https://activitypub.rocks/implementation-report/). @Mayel from Social.coop created a [web spreadsheet of AP apps](https://ethercalc.org/fediverse-stacks) and their characteristics.
-More projects using AP are [profiled on We Distribute](http://wedistribute.org/) by Sean Tilley.
+More projects using AP are [profiled on We Distribute](http://wedistribute.org/) by Sean Tilley and his team.
+[Alternative.to](https://alternativeto.net/list/5696/activitypub) has a list of AP servers and client apps.
 The [ActivityPub tag on GH](https://github.com/topics/activitypub) is also a way to discover projects experimenting with AP.